hyungkyulee/til/xamarin-forms/ios-provisioning.md

   - View Detail > Create Certificate > select 'Apple Development or iOS Development'
   > two versions of developer profile will be located : 1) Apple Developer Portal (public key), 2) local machine (private key)

+  [on Apple Dev Poral]
+  - portal > C, I & P > + > Development > iOS App Development > Select App ID to use > Select Certificates to include > Profile Name > Generate
+  > (Optional) Download it into Local Machine

+  [xcode]
   > another option will be via xcode, but don't mix up the process

+- Visual Studio > Prefereneces > Apple Developer Account > view Details > Download All Profiles
+> The new provisioning profile will now be available in Visual Studio and ready to use.

 #### Add a Device
 - connect iphone(ipad) via USB cable
 - Xcode > Window > Devices and Simulators > copy UDID (identifier string)
 - Apple dev portal(https://developer.apple.com/) > Certificates, identifieres & profiles > Devices > + > Register a Device

-#### Provisioning Profile
-- Apple dev portal > Certificates, identifieres & profiles > Register an App ID(application ID to deploy)
-> An App ID is a reverse-DNS style string that uniquely identifies an application : e.g. com.[DomainName].*

-- portal > C, I & P > + > Development > iOS App Development > Select App ID to use > Select Certificates to include > Profile Name > Generate
-> (Optional) Download it into Local Machine

-- Visual Studio > Prefereneces > Apple Developer Account > view Details > Download All Profiles
-> The new provisioning profile will now be available in Visual Studio and ready to use.

 ## Deploy to a device
 - Visual Studio > IOS project > Info.plist